 RobotC, Robot Do: Programming Lego Robots With A Text Based Language

 “RobotC, Robot Do” is a summer course meant for high school students interested in learning about programming, but more so about problem solving.
 RobotC is a text based programming language which is very similar to the C++ programming language, but designed specifically to work with Lego Mindstorms robots.
 Students will be able to program robots to move, sense, and react to their environment.
 This course gives real-world applicability to programming by showing how to use it to control robots in a hands-on manner while learning how to be scientific in the planning & testing processes.
 Even toy robots can do impressive things when powered by motivated people.
+The course involves learning a version of the C programming language with robotics applications using LEGO Mindstorms.
+Students are taught programming structures and syntax in addition to learning how to incorporate sensors such as: ultrasonic, light, color, and sound.
+All of the "labs" are autonomous; once the student presses the go button, then the robot relies strictly on sensory feedback to accomplish its tasks.
+Last year, the final challenge involved a life-size version of Mario Kart where teams of students would compete in a light-hearted competition around the racetrack.
+One edge of the table was wrapped in white duct tape and the other edge in black duct tape.
+Students programmed their robots to turn one direction if white was detected and the other direction for black; thereby staying on the table.
+Also, 2 sound sensors were mounted on each robot to teach the students about differentials in the application of sound localization.

 Sample activities students will design and program: